Primis1/Obsidian-Vault/finance/Valuation/Volatility & Risk Assessment.md

 	- Risk is not a **loss** it **unpredictability**, if firm promises good future cash-flow, stock will rise, if business fails - price drops
 ![[Pasted image 20250322022620.png]]
 - Don't expect to be rewarded for all taken risk
-- Hurdle rate - Risk free rate + Equity Risk Premium * company beta
+- Hurdle rate - benchmark of return which are required for business to do the make a profitable investment.
+I.e, if hurdle rate is 11%, investing into stock with price target of 9% **does not make sense**.
+	- Hurdle rate can be contracted based on personal calculations, it isn't a standard model or formula
+	- CAPM + Size factor + Sector
 ### Concepts:

 #### Risk categories: